113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering publish-to-ibm
 {: #publish-offering-to-ibm}

-Run the following command to publish an offering that is already availble in your account to all IBMers.
+Run the following command to publish an offering that is already available in your account to all IBMers.
 This part of the publication process creates a tile in the staging and production catalogs that is visible only to IBMers.
-Publishing to IBMers only enables you to test out the offering in production before you make it available to all users in the IBM Cloud catalog.
+By publishing an offering to IBMers, you can test the offering in production before you make it available to all users in the {{site.data.keyword.cloud_notm}} catalog.

 ```
 ibmcloud catalog offering publish-to-ibm --version-locator VERSION_NUMBER